MortimerSnerd/crusty/README.md

   of a dialog.
     IMGUI_API void          PushStyleColor(ImGuiCol idx, ImU32 col);

-- Fix light propagation to use shadow casting code, so lights don't pass through barriers.

-- Page for item information on interaction dialog.

 - texture handling for imgui

 - interaction dialog needs to be changed to have a fixed calculated size, and made resizable.
 It jumps a bit between modes.

-- armor

-- Defence should only be applied for faced threats.
-No defence against back attacks.

 - Living can have list of body parts weighted by chance to hit, and damage factor to multiply or reduce damage.